 How did the Nike Logo become the iconic "Swoosh"?

 After presenting six variations of the new mark to Knight and other executives, they opted for the curved checkmark with the word "Nike" in a hand-scripted font as the final version of the logo.
 At the time, Knight was not fully convinced with the design but that quickly changed and the logo officially became the trademark of Nike in June of 1971.
 The logo received the name "Swoosh" after the "woosh" sound made by the shoes when running.
 Since then, Nike has become one of the most famous shoe brands of all time.

 After creating the iconic logo of Nike, Phil Knight offered Carolyn a job, and she continued to work for the company until 1975.
 After that, Davidson graduated from college and decided to start working as a freelance designer, which she continued to do for about 30 years.

 Big Pay Off

 After designing the iconic logo, Davidson didn't receive a fair profit right away.
-It wasn't until 1983 that the designer was honored as one of the key minds of the company by Phil Knight, and that a surprise party was thrown in her honor.
+It wasn't until 1983 that the designer was honoured as one of the key minds of the company by Phil Knight, and that a surprise party was thrown in her honour.
 Besides receiving a Swoosh-shaped gold and diamond ring at this party, she also received 500 shares of the company that all the while were evaluated at $18,000.
 At the time, this was an unbelievable amount of money received for a logo design, and later Carolyn had more than 8000 shares of the company, which are now evaluated at around half a million dollars.